Other health problems

 In more advanced cases, the veterinarian may administer antibiotics and corticosteroids to control the progress of inflammation in the digestive tract and to treat possible infections.
 On the other hand, if the cat is suffering from frequent vomiting, antiemetic drugs may be used to reverse the condition.

-In all cases of gastritis, it is essential to change the animal's diet, correcting bad habits noted in its routine in order to avoid future episodes of severe inflammation.
-Your veterinarian can help guide you regarding these changes to offer a better quality of life for you cat.
+In all cases of gastritis, it is essential to change the animal's diet, correcting bad habits noted in its routine to avoid future episodes of severe inflammation.
+Your veterinarian can help guide you regarding these changes to offer a better quality of life for your cat.

 Gastritis in Cats - Treatment of gastritis in cats